apaige161/eCommerce/README.md

 1. run the client side - $ cd frontend && npm start

 ### Ecommerce site
-Inspired by amazon, built on vanilla js for learning purposes
+1. Inspired by amazon, built on vanilla js for learning purposes
+1. Store cart items in local storage

 #### Things left to do (major):
 1. Create product page